 Explanation: Platelets, also known as thrombocytes, play a key role in blood clotting.
 They gather at the site of an injury, helping to form clots that prevent excessive bleeding.

-1. How does the human circulatory system work?
+1. What is the human circulatory system?

-2. What is double circulation?
+8. What is double circulation in humans?